Published Books

 My Quiet Place - Written by Monica Mikai, published by Chronicle Books

-Hope Makes a Better Future Written by Valerie Bolling, published by Norton Young Readers
+A March for Hope - Written by Valerie Bolling, published by Norton Young Readers